 - Today social media is the most used and trusted platform for any business to reach out to more audiences.
 Surveys show that 80% of the businesses keep track of social media engagements such as comments, reacts, retweets, shares, and mentions.

 - Another important thing is that social media offers a seamless omnichannel experience.
 Digital platforms like Facebook, Instagram, Twitter are the most robust channels for any business.
-These social sites connect the brands with customers quickly and get the full benefit.
+In addition, these social sites connect the brands with customers quickly and get the full benefit.

 - Brand loyalty is a crucial thing for any business competing with contemporary companies.
 And here comes social media, playing the most vital role in reaching millions of customers.
 Moreover, these sites give your loyal customers a platform to discuss your brand and create trust and reputation.